 Several deployment indicators have been developed for each component.
 However, a single indicator has been selected for the purpose of summarizing the level of deployment for a particular component.
 The summary indicators are expressed as a percentage; however, because deployment goals have yet to be established, these indicators should not be read as a comparison of what is deployed versus eventual deployment goals.
 Instead, they only reflect what is deployed compared to full market saturation (i.e., opportunity for deployment).
 Further, it must be kept in mind that the indicators are surrogates that do not necessarily reflect the full breadth of metropolitan ITS deployment.
-Figure 6 includes the summary indicators developed from the 1997, 1999, and the 2000 survey results.
-The 2002 survey asked for estimated 2005 levels of deployment, therefore a projection of deployment indicators is also presented in this figure.
+Figure 5 includes the summary indicators developed from the 1997, 1999, 2000, 2002, and 2004 survey results.
+The 2004 survey asked respondents to estimate 2005 levels of deployment, and this projection of deployment indicators is also presented in this figure.
 The information presented in this figure suggests the following:

-- Summary deployment indicators have increased across all components during the period 1997 to 2002 with one exception: Highway-Rail Intersections, which as remained fairly static - The highest levels of deployment are observed for Emergency Management (computer aided dispatch), and Electronic Toll Collection, which are approaching complete deployment. - The deployment of Arterial Incident Management lags significantly behind that reported for freeways, but has shown a steady rate of increase for the period of the surveys. - Transit agencies are deploying technology on a significant portion of their fleets, with a major increase projected for 2005. - Freeway deployment, in the form of traffic surveillance and service patrols, has been increasing steadily and projections indicate this trend will continue in the future, to the extent that more than half of the freeway miles will be covered.
+- Summary deployment indicators have increased across all components during the period 1997 to 2004 with one exception: Highway-Rail Intersections, which as remained fairly static. - The highest levels of deployment are observed for Emergency Management (computer aided dispatch), and Electronic Toll Collection, which are approaching complete deployment. - The deployment of Incident Management on arterials lags significantly behind that reported for freeways, but has shown a steady rate of increase for the period of the surveys.
+The rate of growth in the deployment of incident management slowed somewhat in 2004. - Transit agencies are deploying technology on a significant portion of their fleets, with a major increase projected for 2005. - The deployment of centralized or closed loop control of traffic signals appears to be reaching a steady state at about 50% of traffic signals. - Freeway deployment, in the form of traffic surveillance and service patrols, has been increasing steadily and projections indicate this trend will continue in the future.

-Figure 6 78 Large Metropolitan Areas Summary Indicators
+Figure 5 78 Large Metropolitan Areas Summary Indicators

-Figure 7 portrays the national summary indicators for integration.
+Figure 6 portrays the metropolitan national summary indicators for integration.
 See page 5 for an explanation of this figure.